-4.3 Giant Slalom
+4.3 GIANT SLALOM

 - 4.3.1 Disqualification.
-A violation(s) may result in disqualification of an Alpine contestant if he or she does not comply with USSA standards and/or FIS rules.
-In addition, an Alpine contestant may be disqualified if he or she: - 4.3.1.1 Fails to compete with an official team uniform (see Rule 1.5); or 4.3.1.2 Violates the tobacco rule (see Rule 1.3). - 4.3.2 After Clear Disqualification.
+A violation(s) may result in disqualification of an Alpine contestant if they do not comply with USSS standards and/or FIS rules.
+In addition, an Alpine contestant may be disqualified if they: - 4.3.1.1 Fail to compete with an official team uniform (see Rule 1.6); or - 4.3.1.2 Violate the tobacco rule (see Rule 1.4). - 4.3.2 After Clear Disqualification.
 A racer who clearly is disqualified for missing a gate may not continue through further gates nor start in the second run.